Kushalraj27/Simple-Calculator/README.md

-It is an Simple Calculator which is made by using the HTML, CSS And JAVASCRIPT
+IT IS AN SIMPE CALCULATOR WHICH IS MADE BY USING THE HTML, CSS And JAVASCRIPT